arttnba3/jsovon/README.md

 You can refer to `src/test.cpp` and `src/CMakeLists.txt` to see how to import and use this library.

-> Currently you may need to enable CMake's support for `import std` manually, as it's still an experimental feature.
+> Currently you may need to enable CMake's support for `import std` manually, as it's still an experimental feature for some compilers like `clang++`.

 ### Use class `Json`